OCA/runbot-addons/runbot_build_instructions/README.rst

   build commands.
 A practical example of that is passing on a repository containing a clone of odoo to the custom build script.
 That script can for example make a local clone of odoo, saving both time and disk space.
+* An option allows to skip the standard test jobs.
+This is useful if the whole build phase is done in a custom script in the prebuild step.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot